Choosing Skates & Safety Gear

 TRY OUR INLINE SKATE BEFORE PURCHASING.

-Skate Journeys loans new student’s skates at weekend (Lynnwood) classes which are free for first 2 classes.
+Skate Journeys offers new students the opportunity to borrow skates during weekend classes in Lynnwood, which are free for the first two sessions.
 See Rentals for more info»

-Below we have recommendations for purchasing Inline Skate, Quad Skates, Helmets and skate gear.
-Should you have any questions feel free to work with our director or staff in purchasing your skates and gear.
+We have valuable recommendations for your Inline Skate, Quad Skates, Helmets, and other skate gear purchases.
+Should you have any inquiries, our Executive Director and staff are at your service to assist you in selecting the perfect skates and gear.
 Contact us.

 WHY the type of Inline or quad skates you buy make a difference?

-• Heal break and toe breaks can mark-up floors.
+• Heel break and toe breaks can also mark up floors.

-IMPORTANT NOTE: Skate Journeys rents several area gyms; and are required to inspect skates before you skate on the floor.
-The incorrect skates can ruin and mark floors which is costly and can cost us our lease.
-Please note which skates are allowed as we reserve the right to deny participants the opportunity to use certain skates on our gym floors due as they may ruin floors.
+IMPORTANT NOTE: Skate Journeys leases several area gyms and is required to inspect skates before allowing them onto the floor.
+It’s important to note that incorrect skates can damage and mark the floors, which is both costly and could jeopardize our lease.
+We reserve the right to deny the use of certain skates that could potentially damage the gym floors.
+Thank you for your understanding in this matter.

 Purchasing Inline Skates